nsweeting/authex/README.md

 See [HexDocs](https://hexdocs.pm/authex) for additional documentation.

-## Getting Started
+## Configuration

 Before starting, we should configure Authex.
 At a minimum, we need to add a secret from which our tokens will be signed with.
 There is a convenient mix task available for this.

 ```
 mix authex.gen.secret
 ```

 We should now add this secret to our config.
 In production this should be set via an env var.
 By default, authex will pick up the env var `AUTH_SECRET` if we have not set one via config.

 ```elixir
 config :authex, [